JordanWhittle/CSharpReverseShell/README.md

 You could also compile this and run it if you want; it's how I tested it.
 I'm not sure why you'd want to use that though because existing shells written in c would run almsot anywhere already.

-### Note: this shell is not encrypted. it's possible (and quite simple) to use encryption
+### Note: this shell is not encrypted. it's possible (and quite simple) to use encryption though if necessary